Finaris/obsessed/obsessed/grade_parse/README.md

 The above line of code creates a new category with the name "Category Name".
 A colon will separate the name of the category, and grades will be defined in a comma-separated list.
 This will assume default behavior for grades, where the maximum score for an individual assignment is 100 and the weight of the category is evenly distributed across all categories (for example, if there are 5 categories then each category will have a weight of 20%).
+When defining the name of a category, it must be a string value (i.e. enclose in quotation marks).

 ##### Example